SchoolBreach.org

 For Admins: Enabling MFA

-Step 3: Select Multi-factor authentication
+Step 3: Select Manage security defaults

 For Teachers/Staff: Setting Up MFA

-Step 1: Sign in to office.com
+Step 1: Sign in at microsoft365.com (formerly office.com)

 Step 2: When prompted for additional verification, click Next